The Free Radicals Era Professor

 Lab: Pitzer Center for Theoretical Chemistry

-- Principles of organization and behaviors of biological membranes
+- Principles of organization in biological membranes

 - B.S.
 Indian Institute of Technology, Madras, 2005